 Although FTN Midwest Securities Corp. is not committed to making a market in our securities, it has been doing that it will do so.
 FTN Midwest Securities Corp. may be deemed an "affiliate" and, as a result, may not freely trade in our securities in reliance on exemptions from the registration requirements under the Securities Act of 1933, as amended, or the Securities Act, typically applicable to market making activities.
-In connection with any market making activities, FTN Midwest Securities Corp. must deliver a prospectus that is part of an effective registration statement under the Securities Corp. will use the prospectus from our initial public offering for its market making activities.
+In connection with any market making activities, FTN Midwest Securities Corp. must deliver a prospectus that is part of an effective registration statement under the Securities Act and that contains current information (a "market making prospectus").
+It is anticipated that FTN Midwest Securities Corp. will use the prospectus from our initial public offering for its market making activities.
 In order for it to do so, the prospectus will have to be updated periodically to reflect current information.
 During times when the information in the prospectus has become outdated, until an amended prospectus has been prepared, FTN Midwest Securities Corp. may have to cease its market making activities which could limit the ability of FTN Midwest Securities Corp. to effectively make a market in our securities and this could decrease the liquidity and price of our securities after the initial public offering.